natehwatson/LilBLibrary/README.md

 # LilBLibrary
-A database driven website to keep track of Lil B lyrics (WIP)
+A database driven website to keep track of Lil B lyrics (WIP) Put on hold - focusing on capstone project + database was costing me $$$